klueq/shared-folder-ipfs/README.md

 - A network of nodes who participate in this shared folder.
 This is a subset of the IPFS nodes.
 - Each node has a local copy of the shared folder.
 This copy is partial.

-Since we only allow to add files, the complete up to date copy of the shared folder is the union of all the local copies.
+For simplicity of design (and to make it possible at all), we only allow to add files: the protocol won't allow to remove files or edit them.
+Thus the complete up to date copy of the shared folder is the union of all the local copies.
 This complete up to date copy can never be created, though: all the nodes are never online and never stop adding files.
+Adding a file in this network looks like a wave: there can be multiple waves and the add-only property allows these waves to go thru each other.

+The add-only property is a significant restriction, but it doesn't impact forum-like sites much because everything there is usually written once.
+It would be much better to have a decentralised git repository editable by everyone with correctness enforced by a pre-submit script.
+We'd essentially need to implement a peer-to-peer `git pull --rebase && git push` where the remote peer isn't trusted.
+I don't see a way to make such a system work.

 Now the internal repsentation of a local copy of the shared folder.
-Each file is a pair of two things:
+Each file is a pair of two strings:
 - Name.
 It's quite arbitrary and can look like `foo/bar`.
 - Hash.
 This is the IPFS CID of the file that `ipfs add` returns.

-In order words it's a dictionary that looks like this:
+In other words, it's a dictionary that looks like this:

 ```js
 { "foo/bar": "277bbc",